-NBA Rumors: Knicks Could Acquire D’Angelo Russell For Dennis Smith Jr, Reggie Bullock, And Bobby Portis
+NBA Rumors: Knicks Could Acquire D’Angelo Russell For Dennis Smith Jr., Reggie Bullock, And Bobby Portis

-The New York Knicks may have failed to acquire their top targets in the 2019 NBA offseason, but they still haven’t given up with their hopes of adding an All-Star caliber player on their roster.
+The New York Knicks may have failed to acquire their top targets in the 2019 NBA offseason, but they still haven’t given up hope of adding an All-Star caliber player to their roster.
 Aside from having the salary cap flexibility to chase another big name in the 2020 NBA free agency, the Knicks also have a plethora of trade assets to engage in a blockbuster deal.
 One of their potential targets before the 2020 February NBA trade deadline is D’Angelo Russell of the Golden State Warriors.

 In his recent article, Zach Frydenlund of Complex mentioned several trade scenarios involving Russell.
 In the proposed trade deal that would send him to New York, Frydenlund suggested that the Knicks could offer a trade package including Dennis Smith Jr., Bobby Portis, and Reggie Bullock to the Warriors.